Jimwi/ilets_words/day18/3 Norman Doidge | Feb 10, 2015 | Appel Salon.md

 ND: The thing I have said about neurons...
 We have all sorts of experiences of...
 We see images, we hear sounds, we enjoy fragrant odours, but there are no images or sounds or odours in the brain.
 There are these patterns of electrical energy and it became apparent to me that you could influence these patterns of electrical energy in a very simple way, non-invasively, through the senses of the body.
 So some of our senses are what are called "transducers", probably they all are.
 And a transducer is an engineering term for something which turns energy of one form into energy of another form, or patterns of energy of one form into patterns of energy in another form.
 So sound comes in the cochlea, sound waves with the patterns of energy there, they're converted by the cochlea into electrical patterns of energy.
 And because the brain is plastic it became apparent that you could influence the structure of the brain, not just with thought, which is one of the things I emphasized in the first book, in mental practice and rehearsal, but with sense experience, as well.

 ND: And, of course, the retina is a transducer of light to electricity and so on.
 And it became...
-There were examples of people using light to treat traumatic brain injury, actually here in Toronto, brilliant examples, using sound for learning disorders and autism, sensory processing disorder, movement for...
-There's a story of a girl who was born missing a third of her cerebellum and just movement is a way...
-Moving the limbs is talking to the brain, actually took this girl who was supposed to be paralysed and institutionalized and she's just a perfectly normal adult now.
+There were examples of people using light to treat traumatic brain injury, actually here in Toronto, brilliant examples, using sound for learning disorders and `autism`, sensory processing disorder, movement for...
+There's a story of a girl who was born missing a third of her `cerebellum` and just movement is a way...
+Moving the limbs is talking to the brain, actually took this girl who was supposed to be `paralysed` and `institutionalized` and she's just a perfectly normal adult now.
 And so, the other thing I found was that a lot of the neuroplasticians who were doing this work, when I would be talking to them...
 Because this becomes a very...
 These encounters become very personal, because these people have been isolated, dismissed, abused, they've had trouble getting grants for many years, particularly their mentors, because this was outside of the paradigm.
 And people don't believe in...
 Once you're stuck in, what I call the "doctrine of the unchanging brain," which grew up in response to this notion of the fixed brain, many condition...
 One patient after another, let's put it this way, in this book, was told they wouldn't get better.
 And if they did get better working with these people, then often people would hear those stories and they wouldn't believe that they were really sick in the first place, even though it had been very well documented.

 ND: So it became personal, because we'd all had these unusual experiences of people who weren't supposed to get better, getting better.
 And I learned that a lot of them were actually into various forms of traditional Eastern medicine in their private lives, or martial arts or yoga or tai chi.
 And although all of the energy interventions in this book are based on Western neuroscience, based on equations that you can measure in terms of Western neuroscience, it was very clear that Eastern medicine had, for millennia, taken the notion of energy very seriously and mind.
 Eastern medicine hadn't done nearly as brilliantly in documenting the brain.
 We're very good in the West of analyzing it into parts and saying what occurs where and so on but the clinical use of energy in the meridians and traditional Eastern medicine or in tai chi and so on and mind, together, were front the center.
 And this was, of course, what was happening as I was looking at all these various interventions.

 NY: Mm-hmm.
 You actually make the point, at one point in the book, that neuroplasticity sort of offers the opportunity for these two grand traditions, the Eastern and the Western medical traditions, to in fact come together and perhaps form some type of new approach to the brain.

 ND: I very much hope that that occurs, because I think there are very valuable things in both.
 And I myself...
 I remember being with people describing their Eastern medicine experiences and energy and I would try to get them to explain what was meant by energy and, in general, they had a lot of difficulty.
-Sometimes, if they were very advanced in tai chi or something like that, they would describe physical sensations, but I struggled with it, too, for sure.
+Sometimes, if they were very advanced in tai chi or something like that, they would describe physical `sensations`, but I struggled with it, too, for sure.
 And I've since looked into it, too, and I do tai chi.
 And these are very difficult to describe concepts in Western medicine, but what is becoming completely clear to me or has become clear to me is that we have this really funny attitude in Western medicine towards energy, I think, in clinical practice, because there's a lot of eye-rolling that goes on when people hear about these energy-based interventions.
 We're very focused on use of medication and surgery, and there's room for those, of course.
 But it just became clear that...
 In medical school, for instance, you may have to take a physics course to get into medicine, but you don't really study physics in medicine.
 And the eye-rolling occurs because there really is very little emphasis in clinical practice.
 And yet, what is the most common symptom in all of clinical practice?
 It's an energy symptom.
 It's fatigue.

 NY: Right.

 ND: That's really interesting.
-And the other thing is, sometimes when people are suspicious of energy medicine and think it sounds very flaky, and sometimes people describe it in a very flaky way, I don't deny that.
-I sometimes cringe at the way people describe it.
-The fact is, a sceptic usually will come and say, "Well, I wanna see that on an FMRI," or, "I wanna see an x-ray or something like that, proving that what you say...
+And the other thing is, sometimes when people are suspicious of energy medicine and think it sounds very `flaky`, and sometimes people describe it in a very flaky way, I don't deny that.
+I sometimes `cringe` at the way people describe it.
+The fact is, a `sceptic` usually will come and say, "Well, I wanna see that on an FMRI," or, "I wanna see an x-ray or something like that, proving that what you say...
 The changes made, were possible."
 But what is an FMRI and what is an x-ray?
 They're energy assessors.
 X-rays are rays and FMRIs use magnetism.
 And, in fact, in all of our assessments, the people who developed those machines and assessing tools are very much into quantum physics and lasers and all of that and...
 But in clinical practice, we don't make very much use of those concepts.

 NY: So, in the book, you travel all over the world and you meet people who have had these really astonishing results, using various techniques.
 I'd like to just talk about one specific example, because it's so common, which is chronic pain.